Ever considered planting a terrarium?

 The final layer is the plants.
 It’s a good idea to place the largest plant first.
 Prune the roots and push it into the potting soil layer.
 Finish adding plants until you like the final look.

 Although your terrarium probably looks perfect at this point, you can still add a few more decorations to give it a little more personality.
 Place branches, shells, or even small garden trinkets around your plants.
 Arrange them in any way you see fit.

 Even though your terrarium needs very little care, there are still a few things you should do to make sure it thrives for a long time.
 First, it needs enough sunlight.
 Place your completed terrarium in a sunny area, such as by a window.
 It needs plenty of bright, yet indirect light.

 The base of the terrarium should be watered every two weeks.
 Don’t oversaturate the soil.
 A small misting of water should be enough to keep the soil from drying out.

 With the right amount of care, you can expect your terrarium to last for a very long time.
 Some terrariums have even lived for more than 40 years!

 Even if you don’t have a private garden, you can still enjoy nature with your own personal glass terrarium.
-For advice on terrarium design care and alternative back gardens ideas, chat to a local tradesman.
+For advice on terrarium design care and alternative back gardens ideas, chat with a local tradesman.